dcdpr/did-btc1/chapters/Appendix-SMT.md

 Let’s assume that a nefarious actor (NA) joined the cohort in the beginning and was allocated index 6 (0110).
 At some point in time, NA gains access to the cryptographic material and the entire DID history for the DID at index 13 (1101) belonging to a legitimate actor (LA).
 NA does not gain access to the cryptographic material LA uses to sign their part of the n-of-n P2TR Bitcoin address, which is unrelated to the DID.
 LA discovers the breach immediately and posts an update, rotating their keys or deactivating the DID.

 NA makes a presentation with LA’s DID and, using the ::Sidecar:: method, provides all the legitimate DID updates except the most recent one.
 In its place, NA provides proof of inclusion (to change the DID document) or non-inclusion (to retain the prior version of the DID document), using the material provided by the aggregator for index 6 (0110), for which NA posted an update (for inclusion) or nothing (for non-inclusion).
-Comparison to previous presentations would detect the breach by the change in the path assuming that, once allocated, the DID index is fixed.
+Assuming that, once allocated, the DID's index is fixed, comparison across presentations could detect a breach by a change in `path`, if both LA and NA post updates.

 To mitigate this attack, a DID’s index must be fixed deterministically and the hashing operation most not be commutative, i.e., *hash(X + Y)* ≠ *hash(Y + X)*.
 The following algorithm meets these requirements: